Samsung Galaxy A25 5G vs Google Pixel 8

 Frequently Asked Questions

-Samsung Galaxy A25 5G excels if you value class-leading 120hz super amoled display (1,000 nits).
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Samsung Galaxy A25 5G is the better choice if you prioritize class-leading 120hz super amoled display (1,000 nits).
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure